amirkhayam01/refactor-code/README.md

 - **DRY Principle**:
   By eliminating duplicate code, the application is now more efficient and streamlined.

+- **Introduced Utilities**:
+  I’ve also added some general utilities to make things smoother and more consistent, helping with common tasks and keeping the codebase cleaner and easier to manage.

 ### What can be improved

 Some functions are still in the `BookingRepository`.
 These should be moved to their respective services and repositories to complete the refactoring process.